ivan-tkatchev/tab/README.md

 Usage:
 `tan UInt|Int|Real -> Real`

+`tabulate`
+: Accepts two or more tuples of the same type and returns an array of those tuples. *Note*: this function is meant for pretty-printing results when there is only a few of them.
+(A tuple of tuples will be printed on one line, while an array of tuples will print each tuple on its own line.)
+Usage:
+`tabulate (*...)... -> Arr (*...)`

 `tolower`
 : Converts to bytes of a string to lowercase. *Note:* only works on ASCII data, Unicode is not supported.
 Usage: